sarkhelritesh/vrd_resource/index.md

 ## IE from Visually Rich Document

-Visually Rich documents refer to physical and digital documents in which visual cues play an important role in semantics.
-Examples include posters, banners, forms etc. These documents use a wide range of visual cues including color distribution, font size, distance and orientation to augment or highlight the entities that appear in them.
+Visually Rich documents are physical and digital documents where visual cues play an important role in document semantics.
+Examples include posters, banners, forms, magazine articles etc.

+An information extraction (IE) task defined on a visually rich document can range from named entity recognition, relation extraction to event detection.
+We provide a brief overview of some of the recent works on these domains below.

 ### Markdown